 Confirmation is a service, led by a bishop, for those who have been baptised as children and who now want to make an adult commitment to follow Jesus Christ.

-Please note that if you do not live in the parish you must write to the Vicar at The Vicarage, Abbey Close, Sherborne, DT9 3LQ in the first instance.
+Please note that if you do not live in the parish you must write to the Rector at The Vicarage, Abbey Close, Sherborne DT9 3LQ in the first instance.